This article will answer some frequently asked questions about the client engagement process.

 A prospective client must agree to purchase credits from Exec (our sales cycle typically takes 3-6 months on average)

-The client must select you as a bench coach for their program.
+The client must select you as a coach for their program

 An employee needs to book an intro session with you

-That employee needs to resonate enough with the intro session in order to book follow on sessions
+That employee needs to resonate enough with the intro session in order to book follow-up sessions

 If a client you've introduced decides to buy credits, we will promptly inform you.
 For a period of one year following the initial purchase, you're eligible to receive 10% of any credits that the client purchases.